dt10111/Music-Sentiment-Analysis/README.md

 ---

 I find working with music quite fascinating.
-I
+I hope you'll agree that the analysis capabilities I provide are worth the occasional... peculiarities in my personality.